SUSE/doc-unversioned/trento/migration/systemd-install.md

 #### Configure RabbitMQ

-To configure RabbitMQ for a production system, follow the official suggestions [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html).
+To configure RabbitMQ for a production system, follow the official suggestions in the [RabbitMQ guide](https://www.rabbitmq.com/production-checklist.html).

 1. Create a new RabbitMQ user: